ThijsDeR/SDE_VierOpEenRij/README.md

 #### 2.2.2 Adapter
 The console reader.

 We created the ConsoleReader class to read input from the console.
-We used the adapter pattern to make sure that the
+We used the adapter pattern to make sure that there will be no code duplication for reading console input, and to make it easily accessible.

 ### 2.3 Behavioral patterns
 #### 2.3.1 Iterator